SofiaNords/celiacs-choice/README.md

 [Test Document](https://docs.google.com/spreadsheets/d/1cT4z1t5p8EcwzSDX7WlpFXLf3zcVW32OgnlrwBf_hpk/edit?usp=sharing)

 As you can see in the above test document, there is room for improvement in the Lighthouse tests.
-Among other things, I have reduced the pagination to speed up the loading of the page.
-But there are further efforts to be made in the next release such as reducing the image size limit etc.
+For the next release, I intend to reduce pagination and the image size limit to improve performance.

 ## Bugs